Scrawl: Subsequent activities (2000–present)

 On March 16, 2000, Scrawl performed their final show with Dana Marshall, who moved to Sweden shortly afterward.
 In early 2001, Scrawl played a few shows as a duo, with Mays and Harshe handling keyboards in the absence of a drummer.
 In 2007, Scrawl reunited to celebrate the 10th anniversary of the Little Brother club in Columbus, with Jovan Karcic, formerly the guitarist of fellow Columbus band Gaunt, joining as their new drummer.
 That same year, Harshe formed a new band, Fort Shame.
 The band has continued to tour and perform since then.

-In a 2023 interview with Matter News, Mays shared that Scrawl had started creating new instrumentals together since the summer, with plans to eventually release a new album, though they have set no deadlines.
-In 2024, the band performed at DromFest '24 in Catskill, New York.
+In a 2023 interview with Matter News, Mays shared that Scrawl had started creating new instrumentals together since the summer, with plans to eventually release a new album, though they have set no deadlines.The band performed at the 2024 edition DromFest in Catskill, New York, and at the 2025 edition, with Tsunami's Luther Gray filling in on drums.

 Musical style and influences

 Scrawl have been described as indie rock and post-punk.
 The band's first two albums, Plus, Also, Too and He's Drunk, were described as indie pop.
 Gregory McGovern of Hot Press described the band's style as "minimalist rock ‘n' roll".
 The band's musical influences include Cheap Trick, Paula Abdul, Head East, Judas Priest, the Meat Puppets, the Roches and Wire.
-In an 1995 interview with The Michigan Daily, Harshe highlighted Mays' background in country and western music and her own interest in 1970s pop music as elements she thought came through in the band's music.
+In a 1995 interview with The Michigan Daily, Harshe highlighted Mays' background in country and western music and her own interest in 1970s pop music as elements she thought came through in the band's music.